 You use it the same way as the other permission modes: select auto in your permission settings or cycle to it with Shift+Tab when that mode is available in your setup.
 Organizations can tune what Auto Mode treats as trusted infrastructure with the autoMode settings block.

 Out of the box, Auto Mode is conservative around actions that look like data exfiltration, risky shell execution, or production-impacting changes.
+When a permission check stalls, the spinner turns red — making it clear that a check is in progress rather than a tool running.
 If your team has trusted repos, internal domains, buckets, or services that Auto Mode should treat as normal, define them in autoMode.environment.

-Permission modes span a spectrum. default reads freely but prompts for actions beyond that. acceptEdits auto-approves file edits but prompts for commands. plan switches into planning-first research mode. auto uses the classifier. dontAsk only runs pre-approved tools and denies everything else. bypassPermissions skips all safety checks entirely.
+Permission modes span a spectrum. default reads freely but prompts for actions beyond that. acceptEdits auto-approves file edits for the session, except writes to protected directories. plan switches into planning-first research mode. auto uses the classifier. dontAsk only runs pre-approved tools and denies everything else. bypassPermissions skips most permission prompts, but writes to protected directories (.git, .claude, .vscode, .idea, .husky) still prompt for confirmation.
+The --dangerously-skip-permissions flag is a shorthand for --permission-mode bypassPermissions — the deliberately alarming name makes the security trade-off explicit, so reserve it for trusted CI/CD pipelines.
 Set a default in settings:

 {